Weighing the Benefits and Risks of Screening Mammography

 Benefits of screening mammography by age group

 Women who got mammograms may have had a lower risk of dying from breast cancer compared to women who did not get mammograms.
 However, the benefit was small (0%-5% lower risk) and was less than for older women.

 Women who got mammograms had a 14 percent lower risk of dying from breast cancer compared to women who did not get mammograms.

 Women who got mammograms had a 33 percent lower risk of dying from breast cancer compared to women who did not get mammograms.

-Adapted from U.S. Preventive Services Task Force, 2016 .
+Adapted from U.S. Preventive Services Task Force .

 Getting regular screening mammograms lowers the risk of dying from breast cancer, but it doesn’t completely remove this risk.

 Although the benefits of mammography are real, it’s not a perfect test.
 Some women who get regular mammograms may still be diagnosed with breast cancer and unfortunately, a small number of these women may still die from the disease.

 Over-diagnosis and over-treatment

-Over-diagnosis and over-treatment are the main risks of mammography screening.
+Over-diagnosis and over-treatment are the main risks of screening mammography.

 Over-diagnosis occurs when a mammogram finds ductal carcinoma in situ (DCIS) or small, invasive breast cancers that would have never caused symptoms or problems if left untreated.

 These breast cancers may never grow, and some may even shrink on their own.
 Or a person may die from another cause before breast cancer becomes a problem.

 Studies suggest 5-50 percent of DCIS and small, invasive breast cancers found with mammography may be over-diagnosed [23,34,53-57,164].
 A meta-analysis of 3 randomized controlled trials found over-diagnosis from mammography was 19 percent .

-Even without treatment, these over-diagnosed breast cancers would never progress to invasive breast cancer and would never cause problems in a person’s lifetime.
+Even without treatment, these over-diagnosed breast cancers would never cause problems in a person’s lifetime.

 Over-treatment occurs when a cancer that would have never caused symptoms or problems is found (over-diagnosis) and treated.
 This means even without treatment, the breast cancer would never have caused a problem.
-So, a person would be exposed to the risks of treatment, but get no benefits.
+So, a person would be exposed to the risks of treatment, but get no benefit.